unjs/giget/README.md

   - `subdirpath`: (string) subdir of the repo to clone from.
 The default value is none.
   - `force`: (boolean) Extract to the exisiting dir even if already exsists.
   - `forceClean`: (boolean) ⚠️ Clean ups any existing directory or file before cloning.
+  - `offline`: Do not attempt to download and use cached version.
+  - `preferOffline`: Use cache if exists otherwise try to download.

 **Return value:**